Referencing Styles

 The Basic Footnote citation (for first citation)

 Note number.
-First Name Surname, Title (Place: Publisher, Year), p. xx.
+First Name Surname, Title (Publisher, Year), p. xx.

 The Basic Footnote citation (for subsequent citation of a work)